-This time round I’m aware of how little I’ll get done post baby so instead I’m trying to get a few little things done before it’s arrival.
+This time round I thought I’d work out how to make a dribble bib myself as I like an easy craft project and I’m aware of how little I’ll get done post baby.
 Of course, there is nothing wrong at all with just buying everything, but this dribble bib was so stupidly quick and easy to make it seemed almost silly not to do it.
 Plus you get to use a hammer on a sewing project, which is always a good thing.
 And you get to look like one of those mums who is On Top Of Everything as opposed to one of those who is counting down the weeks until wine o’clock comes back with a vengeance.
 Win.

 For this this you will need, some cute cotton fabric, some fleece to use as the backing (get the thinnest you can), some poppers (yes, you can get the sew on ones which are cheaper but then you have to hand sew them and you don’t get to use a hammer), a hammer, some baking paper or some such to make a template with.
 I always recommend that you iron your fabric before you start.
 I hate ironing (did you see my last post?!
 Do you blame me?!) but it does make life easier in the long run.

 1. Make your template.
 I based mine on a (now utterly vile) dribble bib that The Toddler had used.
 It was 48cm wide and 23cm from top to bottom.
 You should easily be able to join these up to make a triangle!

 2. Pin the nice side of your fabric so it’s facing the fleece, attach the template, cut round it and then remove the template keeping your two bits of fabric pinned together.